Aurimenas/Portfolio/README.md

 - Further improve front-end responsive design
 - Implement a function on store's front page to allow users to filter products by their category
 - Improve user-experience by adding input error notifiers to every form (currently only at registration)
+- Switch paypal's sandox mode to live to enable transactions for real(non-sanbox) users